Go Ask Alice

 - Depraved Homosexual: The drug dealers Richie and Ted.

 - Downer Ending: At first you think it's going to have a happy ending with the main character changing her life for the better.
 But then in the epilogue, you find out that she died three weeks later of an overdose.
-It's not clear if it was an accidental one or if she was killed by other drug addicts.
+It's not clear if it was an accidental one or if it was a suicide by premeditated overdose.

 - Drugs Are Bad: Basically Drugs Are Bad: The Book the same way Requiem for a Dream is Drugs Are Bad: The Movie.